Terraform vSphere Windows Example to Join an AD Domain

 Notice the 3 parameters below which are essential in joining this VM to the Windows domain:

-- Domain used for DNS and Active Directorydomain_admin_user
+– Domain used for DNS and Active Directory

-- Domain username with necessary privileges to join a computer to the domaindomain_admin_password
+– Domain username with necessary privileges to join a computer to the domain

 - Domain password with necessary privileges to join a computer to the domain